c2lang/documentation/documentation/docs/language/modules.md

 }
 ```
 A global symbol is only allowed ONCE per module, whether __public__ or not.
 This makes
 `module.symbol` unique.
-In the example above, both modules `one` and `two` have the
+In the example above, all three modules have the
-`test` symbol.
+`test` symbol, but no clash occurs, since it is always apparent from which module which symbol comes.

 ### import as
-When importing a module with a long name, C2 allows aliasing the module name (applies for the
+When importing a module with a long name, C2 allows aliasing the module name (applied to the
-current file only!), like:
+current file only!), like this:

 ```c
 module foo;

 import extended_filesystems_io as fs;
 ```
 external symbols can now use the shorter `fs` prefix.
-Even now, using the full name is allowed!
+Even after aliasing, using the full name is still allowed!

 ### import local
 When using a lot of external symbols, the constant prefixing can be cumbersome.
 C2
 allows using the external symbols of a module directly (without any prefix) when the
 import statement is followed by the keyword __local__.
 This can also be combined with
-the __as__ keyword, making the prefix optional.
+aliasing (the __as__ keyword), making the prefix completely optional.
 ```c
 import networking as net local;
 import filesystem local;